kashida/ir2js/LANGUAGE.md

 Also note this form of `#` matches one `#` to one line in the block while all other forms of `#` expressions match one `#` token to the entire block.

-The indented blocks can nest, and one line can take multiple `#` block markers.
+The indented blocks can nest, and one line can have multiple `#` block markers.

 ```
 :